- Biological Inventions

 “This (prima facie finding) does not appear to have been done.
-In these circumstances, we are vacating the interim order and modifying the same by directing appellant (Glenmark) to maintain accounts and file same in court..,” the Bench said and listed the matter for further hearing on 16 March 2015.
+In these circumstances, we are vacating the interim order and modifying the same by directing appellant (Glenmark) to maintain accounts and file the same in court..,” the bench said and listed the matter for further hearing on 16 March 2015.

-It was also noted by the Court that the single judge did not go into the point regarding applicability of section 104A of the Patents Act 1970 as per which in suits alleging infringement of process patents, the defendant (Glenmark) has to prove that its process is different from that of the plaintiff.
+It was also noted by the Court that the single judge did not go into the point regarding the applicability of section 104A of the Patents Act 1970 as per which in suits alleging infringement of process patents, the defendant (Glenmark) has to prove that its process is different from that of the plaintiff.

 Symed Labs Ltd. vs Glenmark Pharmaceuticals Ltd. on 17 July 2015

 In the very recent decision, the Delhi High Court has ordered that Glenmark shall use its process which is virtually identical to the Ujohn process as indicated in the expert report of Prof. Steven W. Baldwin (filed by Glenmark).
 The Court noted that the expert report indicates that the appellant (Glenmark) process and the Uphohn process are different from the process of preparation of Linezolid, which is employed by the respondent (Symed).